Meet the team

 Clarisse Marin: MSc Exchange student, april-july 2022.
 University Paris-Saclay and Ecole Normale Supérieure in Paris-Saclay, France.

-Frantisek Stara: Erasmus Exchange student, january-june 2023.
+Frantisek Stara: Erasmus Exchange student, 2023.
 UCT Prague, Czech Republic.

-Huseynagha Abasov: BSc Student, june-september 2024.
+Huseynagha Abasov: BSc Student, 2024.
 Middle East Technical University (METU), Turkey

-Imre Küranel: BSc Student, july-october 2024.
+Imre Küranel: BSc Student, 2024.
 Boğaziçi University, Turkey